 In 2017, Gov. Dannel Malloy negotiated a new concessions agreement with the State Employees Bargaining Agent Coalition to bridge a $3.5 billion budget deficit, essentially raising some retirement-related costs and contributions for state employees in exchange for state employee raises, layoff protections and extending the overall contract until 2027.

-The deal was estimated to save Connecticut $1.5 billion in the biennium and $24 billion over ten years.
+The deal was estimated to save Connecticut $1.5 billion in the biennium and $24 billion over twenty years.
 In order to keep a running tab on those savings, Connecticut State Comptroller Kevin Lembo was to produce an annual report every December documenting the savings from the 2017 SEBAC Agreement.

 However, the Comptroller’s Office has thus far only produced one report that encompasses savings from 2018 and 2019 and, according to emails with the Comptroller’s Office, they believe they are only required to produce the report every other year.

 According to state statute, which is also listed in Lembo’s first report: “Not later than December, 2018, and each December first thereafter, until and including December 1, 2027, the Comptroller shall report the amount of labor-management savings realized for the previous fiscal year pursuant to the operation of the agreements.”

 The SEBAC Savings Report goes on to note that, “The report will be updated annually as required by law.”

 Missing or late reports from state departments is fairly common and often cited in state audits, generally with the department acknowledging that the reports are late or missing and often pointing to causes such as a lack of adequate staffing, but generally there is little confusion over the timing of the reports.

 The Comptroller’s Office says the newest report for 2020 and 2021 will be available by early winter, but the cause for confusion regarding when the reports are to be published is unknown.